AP-Skill-Development-Corporation/PBRVITS-CSE-A/README.md

   - existing model access
   - form.py creation and useage of widgets for fields
   - creation of user by using default table

+## Day-06(18-12-2021):
+  - CRUD Operations by using forms.py
+  - Abstract model class for existing model
+  - message concept